section-engineering-education/engineering-education/content/articles/a-dive-into-message-queue-telemetry-transport-protocol/index.md

 By distributing and buying in, every customer might deliver and get information, i.e., the gadgets can communicate sensor information while getting setup data or control orders (MQTT is a bi-directional correspondence convention).
 Data exchange, device management, and control are all aided by this.

-To ensure that new subscribers to the topic receive the most up-to-date information, the broker may store the data as retained messages (which need a database client subscription).
-When devices are turned on and off, the broker maintains track of all session data in `permanent sessions.`
+New subscribers will be provided with the most up-to-date information by storing the data as retained messages for brokers (which need a database client subscription).
+All session data is kept in 'permanent sessions,' even when devices are switched on or off.

 The following are the key benefits of using an MQTT broker: